linea-it/occultation-hs/userdocs/_build/html/_sources/pages/ui/getting_started.rst.txt

     :align: center
     :alt: Sign in/up window

 You can sign in or sign up when you open the application.
-If you do not have an account yet, you can go to the "Sign Up" page, where you will be asked to add your information.
-Since you are using a  If you are using the desktop version, all information will be stored locally and will be erased if you delete the application from your machine.
+If you do not have an account yet, you can go to the “Sign Up” page, where you will be asked to add your information.
+If you use the desktop version, all information will be stored locally and erased if you delete the application from your machine.
 Although now the usage is local, an email is required for compatibility proposes for future web applications.

 A username and email can be only associated with a single account.
 Duplicates are not allowed.
-Only one account is permitted for each email and you can't use the same username twice, since it is an identifier.
-For now, there are no restrictions on your password, as it is, currently, a local application.
+Only one account is permitted for each email, and you can’t use the same username twice since it is an identifier.
+There are no restrictions on your password, as it is currently a local application.

 After submitting it, you have created an account!
 Add your email or username (both options work) and password to enter it.
-If the option “Remember Login” is selected, you will not be asked for this information again when you reopen the application and will automatically log into your account.
+If the option “Remember Login” is selected, you will not be asked for this information again when you reopen the application, and you will automatically log into your account.
 If needed, there is an option to reset your password.